Desil-sketch/jesse/README.md

 There is a noticable imporovement in performance using cython if your indicators are already wrapped in C. In my tests I noticed a ~3.5x speed up with the interative simulator while already using talib indicators.
 Optional indicator precalculation provided >30% speed increase with talib.
-Beaware that indicator precalculation is currently slightly inaccurate when optimizing. run "dashboard_cythonize.py" to cythonize.
+Beaware that indicator precalculation is currently slightly inaccurate when optimizing.
+Run "dashboard_cythonize.py" to cythonize.

 # Jesse beta (GUI dashboard)